sinedied/articles/articles/node/beginner-series/beginner-series5.md

 ---
 title: Debug Node.js app with built-in or VS Code debugger
-published: false
+published: true
 description: Learn how to use built-in or VS Code debugger to fix bugs in your Node.js apps more efficiently with this series of bite-sized videos for beginners.
 tags: 'webdev, beginners, javascript, node'
 cover_image: 'https://raw.githubusercontent.com/sinedied/articles/master/articles/node/beginner-series/assets/banner5.jpg'
 canonical_url: null
 series: Node.js for beginners
 id: 499215
+date: '2020-11-09T17:15:48Z'
 ---

 > Are you new to Node.js?
 We created *Beginner’s Series to Node.js*, a series of short practical videos to get started with Node.js, from installing to debugging, with everything in between.
 You can look at the [announcement here](https://dev.to/sinedied/learn-node-js-with-this-series-of-short-videos-for-beginners-4lpm) and watch all videos here: [Beginner's Series to Node.js](https://www.youtube.com/playlist?list=PLlrxD0HtieHje-_287YJKhY8tDeSItwtg).

-If you ask me on which task I've spent most of my time as a software developer, it would probably be fixing bugs.
+If you ask me on which task I've spent most of my time as a software developer, it would probably be bug fixing.
 Working with JavaScript apps, I've used `console.log` when debugging surely more than I should have.
 Learning how to become efficient at finding bugs in programs is a very important skill that can save you a lot of time.
 Debuggers help you with that task by providing tools to analyze your programs and run control execution flow.

 In this post, my friend **Burke Holland** will walk you through the steps that can help you find issues more efficiently in Node.js apps.